 In 2007 when it began providing high quality local organic beef to Vancouver restaurants Two Rivers Meats set up its production facility in a generic warehouse building from the 1950’s situated between the back of the malls and the waterfront industrial area.
 After becoming a successful restaurant supplier, they decided to start Two Rivers Meats – The Store

 Carved out of their ten thousand square foot production facility a space was created to provide high quality ethically raised beef and charcuterie.
 The concept evolved to include a licensed eat-in kitchen where their meats could be grilled over a wood fire.

-The concept for the store draws from the immersive experience of traditional Municipal Markets, places to both buy and consume food, where business have butchers and cooks working side by side and their cured meats are displayed prominently.
+The concept for the store draws from the immersive experience of traditional Municipal Markets, places to both buy and consume food, where the business have both butchers and cooks working side by side and their cured meats are displayed prominently.

-The design placed the customer at the centre of the space, on three long custom tables on top of large logo in the terrazzo floor and surrounded by the butchery, charcuterie, and kitchen.
-This unpretentious dining area is light with the same LED strip lighting that light the whole space and was designed to be seen as part of the working areas.
+The design placed the customer at the centre of the space, on three long custom tables on top of a large logo in the terrazzo floor and surrounded by the butchery, charcuterie, and kitchen.
+This unpretentious dining area is lit with the same LED strip lighting that light the whole space and was designed to be seen as part of the working areas.